csklaver/Caroline-Sklaver-Portfolio/README.md

 ### *The 2020 Presidential Race: NLP and Sentiment Analysis of Online News Articles*
 > Jupyter Notebook, Pandas, NLTK, SpaCy, Genism, Textacy, scikit-learn

 The aim of this project was to determine the sentiment of top online news outlets towards the top three presidential candidates, Trump, Biden, and Sanders.
-Calculated term frequencies, TF-IDF scores, and evaluating XGBoost Classification models.
+Pre-processed text by tokenizing, lemmatizing, and removing stop words.
+Examined term frequenices and TF-IDF scores for each candidate and each news outlet.
+Lastly, we developed and evaluated SVM and XGBoost classification models with varying weights (binary word count, term frequency, and TF-IDF score) and n-grams (unigram, bigram, and trigram).
+The best configuration was achieved using SVM using unigrams and TF-IDF scores as weights.

-*TF-IDF Scores, Term Frequencies, Extreme Gradient Boosting*
+*Term Frequencies, TF-IDF Scores, Extreme Gradient Boosting, Support Vector Machines*

 &nbsp;
 ## [Network Data Science Project](https://github.com/csklaver/network_science_flights)